mjmanley/PredictiveModeling/ml_troubleshooting.md

 This message displays when the token that is used for scoring has expired.
 {: tsCauses}

-Re-generate the token for this Watson Machine Learning instance and then retry.
+Re-generate the token for this {{site.data.keyword.pm_full}} instance and then retry.
 If you still see this issue contact IBM Support.
 {: tsResolve}

 ## Unknown deployment identification:404